CSharpBasicsHristoKirov/CSharpHomework/README.md

 ####Chapter 9
 ---

- 1. Implmenent a method that prints a greeting by name read from standard input.
+ 1. Print a greeting by name read from standard input.
 Create a [_Unit Test_](https://msdn.microsoft.com/en-us/library/hh694602.aspx) for the implemented method.
- 2. Implement `GetMax(int a, int b)` returning the largest of the two input parameters.
+ 2. Implement `GetMax(int a, int b)` returning the largest of the two input parameters. <sup>From now on it is implied that all the tasks must be implemented via methods</sup>
  3. Return the English name of the last digit of a number.
  4. Read an number `n`.
-Write a method that checks how many times `n` occures in an integer array.
+Check how many times `n` occures in an integer array.
 Write a test unit for the method.
  5. Read an index `n`.
-Write a method that checks if an element with index `n` is smaller- or greater- than its two adjacent.
+Check if an element with index `n` is smaller- or greater- than its two adjacent.
 Write a test unit.
- 6. Find the first element larger than its two adjacent in an array.
+ 6. Find the first array element larger than its two adjacent.
+ 7. Print the digits of a number in the reverse order.

 ---